Top SOC Challenges Facing Analysts and Managers

 5. Support your teams (including managers).
 We're all facing these challenges together, and it's a demanding environment.
 Foster healthy operational practices that enable team members to disconnect and recharge whenever feasible.

-How Prophet AI for Security Operations helps
+How Prophet AI SOC Platform helps

 Further reading